 In some respects – these campsites have a better, closer relationship with their team.
 You can relax, pick up new hobbies and take life easy in beautiful, relaxing, natural surroundings.

 Working as a campsite courier means you’ll be busy all the time.
 Some campsites in Europe are over 100 acres longs.
 During a working day, you’ll be hitting something like 30,000 steps a day.
 Keeping your heart healthy and your legs lean.

-Depending on where you’re based, you may be living inside a tent.
+Depending on where you’re based, you may live inside a tent.
 These tents get hot, but actually, the mobile homes probably get hotter, they are big metal boxes after all.

-Thanks to the heat indoors you’ll probably spend the majority of your time outdoors and active.
+Thanks to the heat indoors you’ll probably spend most of your time outdoors and active.
 Great for the tan, not so good for napping.
 Remember to keep hydrated and wear sun lotion.